borkdlabs/hoppy_clock/README.md

 ### 3.2 USB Configuration

-The board enumerates as a USB CDC virtual serial port.
-Settings are written with the Python tool in [`software/`](software/main.py), nothing is hard-coded.
+The board enumerates as a USB CDC virtual serial port and is configured with the Python tool in [`software/`](software/main.py), nothing is hard-coded.

+**Connecting:** When the clock is idle and off USB it deep-sleeps (STOP2) and deliberately presents as *detached*, so plugging into a host shows no device at first.
+To connect:

+1. Plug the USB-C cable into the host.
+2. **Press the button once** to wake the clock.
+It re-attaches and enumerates as a virtual serial port (the same short press also toggles the lamp as usual, harmless).
+3. Run the Python tool.

+If the clock is already awake (in use, ringing, or an alarm just fired) it enumerates the moment you plug in, with no press needed.
+Unplugging or the host going to sleep allows the system to return to deep sleep.

+> **Why a button press?** The clock cannot tell a data host (a PC) from a plain
+> USB-C charger or power bank, both simply present 5 V with no reliable way to
+> distinguish them until an enumeration that only a real host answers.
+Waking
+> and enumerating on every plug-in would spend energy for the majority of the
+> time the port is used only to charge or power the unit, and risks staying
+> awake on a battery pack it mistook for a host.
+Gating USB behind a deliberate
+> button press ties enumeration to a real intent to configure, and lets the
+> clock stay in its lowest-power state whenever it is merely being powered.
+> Firmware itself is flashed over SWD (the `TC2050` header), independent of this
+> path.

 ```bash
 cd software
 python main.py <command> [options]     # add -p COM7 (or /dev/ttyACM0) to pick the port
 ```

-Needs Python 3 with `pyserial` (`pip install -r software/requirements.txt`), MP3 uploads additionally need `ffmpeg` on the `PATH`.
+> Needs Python 3 with `pyserial` (`pip install -r software/requirements.txt`),
+> MP3 uploads additionally need `ffmpeg` on the `PATH`.
+See top docstring in
+> `main.py` for more information.

 | Command                           | Description                                                             |
 |-----------------------------------|-------------------------------------------------------------------------|